Emergency Brexit talks as EU explores UK plan to break divorce treaty

 After the hectic twists and turns of the Brexit crisis, Europe's leaders have been handed an ultimatum by Britain: accept the breach of the treaty or prepare for a messy divorce when Britain finally disentangles at the end of the year.

+"If the U.K. violates that international treaty and Brexit undermines the Good Friday accord, there will be absolutely no chance of a U.S.-U.K. trade agreement passing the Congress," Pelosi said.

+"The Good Friday Agreement is treasured by the American people and will be proudly defended in the United States Congress," she said.

-European diplomats said Britain was playing a game of Brexit chicken by threatening to collapse the process and challenging Brussels to blink first.
+European diplomats said Britain was playing a game of Brexit chicken by threatening to wreck the process and challenging Brussels to change course.
 Some fear Johnson may view a no-deal exit as useful distraction from the coronavirus crisis.

+Irish Prime Minister Micheal Martin called on Britain to drop its plan to breach the divorce deal, telling the Financial Times it was not clear now if Johnson wanted a trade deal.

+"The British government needs to move to restore trust and to give meaningful reassurance to the European negotiators," Martin said in an interview with the newspaper.

 ((guy.faulconbridge@thomsonreuters.com; 07825218698;))